Kickblip/fri-handover/model/README.md

 ## Description

-The model predicts 5 frames into the future for the receiving hand (hand_1) based on the input sequence of both hands' features.
+The model predicts 10 frames into the future for the receiving hand (hand_1) based on the input sequence of both hands' features.
 It uses a Transformer encoder-decoder architecture:
-- **Input**: Sequences of both hands' Rodrigues rotation vectors and optional vertices
+- **Input**: Sequences of both hands' world coordinates (x, y, z Cartesian coordinates) and optional vertices
-- **Output**: Predicted world coordinates of the receiving hand for the next 5 frames
+- **Output**: Predicted world coordinates of the receiving hand for the next 10 frames

 ## Outputs